• Skip to primary navigation

 Instructions

-• Preheat the oven to 200°C. Chop the cauliflower into small florets.
+• Preheat the oven to 200ยฐC/400ยฐF.
+Chop the cauliflower into small florets.
 Toss with the smoked paprika, cumin, salt and pepper and the oil until evenly coated.
 Spread out on a baking sheet in a single layer.
 Bake for 25-30 minutes or until tender and lightly charred at the edges.

 • Cook the pasta according to the package instructions.
 Reserve some of the pasta cooking water before draining.

-160 g spiralotti pasta (or your favourite)
+6 ounces spiralotti pasta (or your favorite)

 • In a large pan, warm the butter over a low heat.
 Add the garlic and capers and cook gently without letting the garlic brown.
 Stir in 3-4 tablespoons of 'nduja (depending on how much heat you can tolerate) along with the parmesan and a squeeze of lemon juice.